How to Love Someone When it Feels Like the Spark is Gone

 What Makes The Spark Disappear?

 Even with those incredible feelings at the start of a relationship, though, time passes, and you might wake up one morning wondering what became of your passion for your partner.
-Many different things can contribute to why you might not feel the spark in your relationship anymore.
+You might feel like your relationship has come to lose its spark, just like so many other relationships.
+Many different things can contribute to why you might not feel the spark in your relationship anymore, or in long-term marriages where you might be telling yourself "my wife doesn't love me anymore".

 One reason why you don't feel it is because it's perfectly typical for the feeling of your relationship to change as it grows and matures.
 As you become more comfortable and familiar with the other person, you might start to lose those butterflies in your stomach.
 When they're a normal part of your life, you stop feeling so excited when you hear their name mentioned.
 They become normal to you.
 Even if they are an important part of your life, your relationship is not a new and exciting thing anymore.